- Earth stewardship, permaculture, biodynamics

 Dark Horse Acres is a shining example of conscientious earth stewardship, a much-needed model for a sustainable communities nationwide.
 Their plan to immerse their visitors in nature and share their knowledge of regenerative ecosystems is going to change the lives of many.
 They are doing their part to change the narrative of farming, which, for too long, has stigmatized the work of agriculture as back-breaking labor, instead of showcasing its many benefits.

 Since 1980, Pacific Domes has helped support various “domesteading” projects worldwide.
-We construct carefully designed Greenhouse Domes, as well as Dwell Domes, for intentional ecovillages and micro-communities.
+We construct carefully designed Greenhouse Domes, as well as Dome Homes, for intentional ecovillages and micro-communities.
 Connect with us to learn more about our options for young farmers.
 Together, we can do our part to regenerate a diverse, holistic, ecological approach to growing our food and our communities.

 “Replacing the Unsustainable Culture of Control with the Nurture of Nature” — Pacific Domes Inc.